Keto Fried Chicken

 The Buttermilk Wash

-Making a homemade buttermilk wash creates a thick paste that helps the breading stick to the fried chicken.
+Making homemade buttermilk creates a thick paste that helps the breading grip the chicken.

-- Heavy whipping cream – Heavy cream is higher in fat and lower in carbs than traditional buttermilk, making it a better choice when you’re watching carbs.
+- Heavy whipping cream – Higher in fat and lower in carbs than store-bought buttermilk.
+I always have it on hand anyway.

 Breading

-- Whey protein powder – Use unflavored whey protein powder.
-It’s zero carbs (unlike all-purpose flour) and sticks to the chicken throughout the entire frying process for an extra crispy coating.
+- Whey protein powder – Use unflavored.
+This is zero carbs (unlike flour) and it actually sticks to the chicken through the entire fry.
+I tested every breading option and this is the winner.

 - Extra seasoning mix